District 11 Budapest

 From dormitory district to the Venice Biennale

-Kelenföld finds itself in salubrious surroundings this spring.
-After several false starts, the 17th International Architecture Exhibition, La Biennale di Venezia has opened in May 2021, and the Hungarian Pavillion is featuring Kelenföld’s vast socialist-era housing estate (and another 11 hot spots) for Othernity, reconditioning our modern heritage.
+Kelenföld found itself in salubrious surroundings in 2021.
+After several false starts, the 17th International Architecture Exhibition, La Biennale di Venezia finally opened, and the Hungarian Pavillion is featuring Kelenföld’s vast socialist-era housing estate (and another 11 hot spots) for Othernity, reconditioning our modern heritage.

-We recently interviewed Bence Kapcsos, who has lived through the changes from a childhood home in a 10-storey panelház to seeing the gentrification of nearby neighbourhoods, less than 10 minutes from where he was born.
+Bence Kapcsos has lived through the changes from a childhood home in a 10-storey panelház to seeing the gentrification of nearby neighbourhoods, less than 10 minutes from where he was born, to the news in September 2021 that a chunk of Kelenföld’s city centre has been sold to a private developer who has not yet revealed the final redevelopment plan.

 For him, Kelenföld is the place where he grew up, where he spent his formative years, living in one of the typical Soviet-era modernist prefabricated panel housing developments, built to address a postwar housing crisis.
 We asked him what that was like and whether he felt that his neighbourhood was in need of ‘a new role in the 21st Century’ or might it simply evolve by virtue of its proximity to Ujbuda, the hipster paradise less than 10 minutes train ride away.